Durss/TwitchCypherKeyboard/README.md

 <br>

 ## Change cypher key
-If you want to update the cypher key you can send this command to reset the extension :
+If you want to update the cypher key you can send this command in the chat field to reset the extension :
 ```
 !resetCypherKeyboard
 ```